 Both rock wool and glass wool provide effective thermal insulation, helping to maintain indoor temperatures and reduce heating and cooling costs.

 Rock wool generally has superior fire resistance compared to glass wool.
 Mineral wool is made from natural stone fibers, which are non-combustible and can withstand extremely high temperatures without melting or emitting harmful gases.
+It is classified as A1 non-combustible, meaning it will not contribute to the spread of fire and can withstand temperatures exceeding 1000°C without melting.

 Rock wool has better moisture resistance compared to glass wool.
 Mineral wool can repel water and moisture, making it suitable for areas prone to high humidity or moisture exposure, such as basements and bathrooms.